What is an APR?

 What is a good APR for a credit card?

 Credit card issuers may consider your credit score in determining your APR, so different applicants may be offered different APRs.
-The average APR fluctuates with the economy, so the best way to find a good APR is to compare the APR ranges in the current terms of any cards you’re considering.
+The average APR fluctuates with the economy, so the best way to find a good APR for you is to compare the APR ranges in the current terms of any cards you’re considering.

 The best APR is 0, because that means no interest is applied to the applicable balance.
-While you won’t find a credit card that offers 0% APR indefinitely, it’s possible to find a 0% intro APR, and you can check the length of the introductory period to find out how long you’ll be able to enjoy a 0% APR.
-Keep in mind that if you don’t pay the balance in full by the end of the intro period, you’ll owe the standard APR on your outstanding balance.
+While you won’t find a credit card that offers 0% APR forever, it’s possible to find 0% intro APR offers, and you can check the length of the intro period to find out how long you’ll be able to enjoy a 0% APR.

 How will my APR affect my credit card payments?

 The lower your APR, the lower the interest charge you’ll pay on an outstanding balance.
 The Discover credit card interest calculator shows you the effect of changing your interest rate.
-You can calculate your balance using different APRs to find out how long it will take to pay off your credit card at your current rate vs. a lower rate.
+You can calculate your balance using different APRs to find out how long it’ll take to pay off your credit card at your current rate vs. a lower rate.

 How to get a better credit card APR

 Does a good credit card APR always matter?

 If you pay off your credit card statement balance in full and on time each month, you won’t incur any interest on purchases as long as you have a grace period on your account.
 You can minimize the impact of APRs on your account—even if they’re high—by paying the statement balance off each month, and not taking cash advances or balance transfers.